You are here

-MLA BibKits are selective, annotated bibliographies of discrete subject areas in the health sciences literature.
-The bibliography is considered a guide to the topic rather than a compendium, and thus is selective rather than comprehensive.
+MLA Bibkits are selective, annotated bibliographies of specific subject areas in the health sciences literature.
 Annotations should be evaluative, rather than merely descriptive, and should be based on the compiler's examination.

 1. Statement of the author's qualifications, limited to a one-page summary of related work experience, committee activities, publications/presentations, and education or training.

 2. A brief narrative of one to two pages that explains

 - the purpose of the BibKit

 - the benefits and unique features of the BibKit; how it differs from similar publications

 3. A detailed outline that includes